LynxGeekNYC/MegaMillions-Predictor/README.md

 The C++ variant of the script seems to work better.
 It shows the most common winning number in each group.

-predictor.cpp - this is a basic varient that predict future numbers based on average (doesn't work that well.) predictor-COMP.cpp - this is a basic varient that predicts future numbers based on frequency based on prior results (this seems to get 2-4 numbers correct almost every time predictor-JSON.cpp - Same as "-COMP" variant but the data is stored in a JSON file instead of the code itself for better efficiency
+predictor.cpp - this is a basic varient that predict future numbers based on average (doesn't work that well.) predictor-COM.cpp - this is a basic varient that predicts future numbers based on frequency based on prior results (this seems to get 2-4 numbers correct almost every time predictor-JSON.cpp - Same as "-COM" variant but the data is stored in a JSON file instead of the code itself for better efficiency

 JSON file with prior winning MegaMillion Lotto results will be available soon